 Thompson R, Vinson DP, Woll B, and Vigliocco G. 2012.
 The road to language learning is iconic: Evidence from British Sign Language.
 Psychological Science 23: 1443–1448

-image of mother holding gesturing, vocalizing baby by opens in a new windowLindsay Shaver/flickr
+image of mother holding gesturing infant by fizkes / shutterstock

-Portions of this text appeared in an earlier version of the article by the same name.
-In addition, some of the sentences about Cartmill’s study original appeared in a blog post for BabyCenter.
+Portions of this text derive from earlier, published versions of the article, written by the same author (Gwen Dewar).
+In addition, some of the sentences about Cartmill’s study originally appeared in blog post written by Gwen Dewar for BabyCenter.